Skip to content Skip to sidebar Skip to footer

 Treatment Options After Hypertension Diagnosis

-Once hypertension is diagnosed a combination of lifestyle changes and medication is typically recommended.
+Once hypertension is analyzed combination of lifestyle changes and medication is typically recommended.

 Genetic testing can help in determining if the medications will be most effective based on the patient’s genetic profile.